Jean-Yves Thibaudet: Recordings

 Thibaudet has made more than 50 recordings, most for the British label Decca Records.
-He made a box set of all of Erik Satie's complete works for solo piano, released on the composer's 150th birthday.
+He made a box set of Erik Satie's complete works for solo piano, released on the composer's 150th birthday.

 Thibaudet is well known for his interpretations of French classical music but has also made forays into the world of jazz, playing arrangements and transcriptions of improvisations on the CDs Conversations with Bill Evans (1997) and Reflections on Duke (1999).

 Thibaudet is also known for his recordings of opera transcriptions.
-In 1993, he recorded arrangements of extracts from operas by Franz Liszt and Busoni.
+In 1993, he recorded arrangements of extracts from operas by Franz Liszt and Ferruccio Busoni.
 In 2007, Thibaudet released a CD entitled Aria: Opera Without Words, in which he selected several of his favorite arias and overtures, including some of his own transcriptions and those of Yvar Mikhashoff.
-He has since recorded a disc of Piano Concertos Nos 2 and 5 by Camille Saint-Saëns (with Dutoit and the Orchestre de la Suisse Romande, released in October 2007), and a disc of Gershwin works for piano and orchestra in Grofé's arrangements (released March 2010).
+He has since recorded a disc of Piano Concertos Nos.
+2 and 5 by Camille Saint-Saëns (with Charles Dutoit and the Orchestre de la Suisse Romande, released in October 2007), and a disc of Gershwin works for piano and orchestra in Grofé's arrangements (released March 2010).

 Thibaudet has also recorded compositions by composers including Addinsell, Brahms, Chopin, Debussy, d'Indy, Grieg, Liszt, Mendelssohn, Messiaen, Claus Ogerman, Rachmaninoff, Ravel, Satie, Schumann, and Richard Strauss.

-Thibaudet’s playing can be heard on the movie soundtracks of The Portrait of a Lady, Pride & Prejudice, Extremely Loud and Incredibly Close, Wakefield, and Atonement, the last of which earned an Academy Award for Best Original Score.
+Thibaudet’s playing can be heard on the movie soundtracks of The French Dispatch, The Portrait of a Lady, Pride & Prejudice, Extremely Loud and Incredibly Close, Wakefield, and Atonement, the last of which earned an Academy Award for Best Original Score.

 Personal life

-He and his partner Paul have homes in Los Angeles and Paris and often travel together; Thibaudet will not accept invitations unless his partner is also invited.
+Thibaudet and his partner Paul have homes in Los Angeles and Paris and often travel together; Thibaudet will not accept invitations unless his partner is also invited.

-Thibaudet's concert attire was designed by Vivienne Westwood (prior to her death in December 2022); he first asked her to design an outfit for his appearance at the London Proms in 2002.
+Thibaudet's concert attire was designed by Vivienne Westwood; he first asked her to design an outfit for his appearance at the London Proms in 2002.
+The two became close friends, and their relationship persisted to the end of her life; their final collaboration was a posthumously released vinyl reissue of Thibaudet's recording of Debussy's Préludes, with design by Westwood.

 In 2001, Thibaudet was appointed a Chevalier de l'Ordre des Arts et des Lettres and in 2012 he was promoted to the grade of Officier.